Naz12/Zooys-Client-Front-end/AUTH_IMPLEMENTATION.md

 4. Check network connectivity
 5. Review authentication state in localStorage

-The authentication system is designed to be robust, secure, and user-friendly while providing a solid foundation for the NoteGPT Dashboard application.
+The authentication system is designed to be robust, secure, and user-friendly while providing a solid foundation for the Zooys Dashboard application.